lambdaclass/cairo-vm/docs/hint_processor/reference_doc.md

     current_scope: usize,
 }
 ```
-Structure representing a limited access to the execution scopes.
+Represents limited access to the execution scopes.
 It allows adding and removing scopes, but will only allow modifications to the last scope present before hint execution using its implementation.

 ## A more detailed look at BuiltinHintProcessor